DannySeidel/mac-setup/README.md

 # Config-Files

-This Repo contains my config files for setting up an new Mac.
+This Repo contains my config files for setting up a new Mac.

 ## Steps